 FOL-005 for stimulation of hair growth

-Follicum has, in collaboration with international R & D partners evaluated FOL-005 in different models for regulation of hair growth – both in preclinical models and on humans.
+Follicum has, in collaboration with international R & D partners evaluated FOL-005 in different models for regulation of hair growth – both in-vitro and on humans.
 Our development process is briefly described below:

 - Trials on mice (2012)

 - Trials on human tissue in-vitro (2013)

 - Trials on human tissue transplanted on mice (2015)

 - Clinical phase I/IIa trial on the thigh with injection on humans (2016/2017)

 - Clinical phase IIa trial on scalp with injection on patients with alopecia (2018)